 By Chere Di Boscio

 Think of any city and what comes to mind?
-Probably an imposing, grey cement image, right?
-Some architects think it’s time to change this archetypical vision–specifically through the use of lushly beautiful vertical gardens.
+Probably an imposing, grey cement image, full of hive-like high rises with no soul.
+Right?
+Well, some architects think it’s time to change this archetypical vision – specifically through the use of lushly beautiful vertical gardens.

-Also known as green walls, vertical gardens are the brainchild of Frenchman Patrick Blanc, a botanist who took his inspiration from the waterfalls he saw in the tropical jungles of southeast Asia.
-His work can be seen blanketing the Genoa Aquarium in Genova, springing from the walls of the BHV Homme shop in Paris, and draped over the side of the Anthenaeum Hotel in London.
+Also known as green walls, vertical gardens in urban areas are the brainchild of Frenchman Patrick Blanc, a botanist who took his inspiration from the waterfalls he saw in the tropical jungles of southeast Asia.
+His work can be seen around the world, blanketing the Genoa Aquarium in Genova, springing from the walls of the BHV Homme shop in Paris, and draped over the side of the Anthenaeum Hotel in London, for example.

-Green walls are completely self sustaining and can be incorporated into the interior or exterior walls of virtually any building.
+Green walls bring cities to life, and are easier to maintain than you’d imagine.
+They are completely self sustaining and can be incorporated into the interior or exterior walls of virtually any building.
 To ensure success, plants must be carefully chosen, and should include several varieties, for both visual and practical reasons: shade and moisture loving plants go at the bottom, wind and sun resistant varieties at the top, while flowering perennials, fragrant mosses and hearty evergreens can be interspersed throughout the wall, to create an Impressionistic ‘wallscape’.